Access & rescue verification – Combustible dust removal

 Overview:

-The work involved the controlled removal of potentially explosive dust from complex confined spaces that had historically not been accessed.
+The work involved the controlled removal of combustible dust from complex confined spaces that had historically not been accessed.
 Prior to Evolve’s involvement, there were no established access, egress or rescue arrangements in place for these spaces.

 Challenges: